 Many persons involved with a building stand to save substantial tax liability dollars - possibly into the millions – with IRC Section 179D deductions: Building owners of commercial and apartment buildings (four or more stories) and tax exempt government builders, and the architects, engineers, and contractors.

 Unlike other deductions based solely on total spending amount, 179D deductions apply to the affected square footage and spending amount.
 It offers up to $1.80 per square foot to those who built or renovated commercial structures with green or energy-efficient improvements between January 1st, 2006 and December 31st, 2016.
 The dates also may vary based on who is seeking the credit, the building owner or designers.
 Ideal candidates typically work with edifices of 50,000 square feet or more.

 Qualifying facilities must reduce energy usage in any of the following categories:

 - Building envelope

 - Interior lighting systems

-Businesses that find the Section 48 tax credit beneficial are often able to use a cost segregation study to increase the allocation towards property eligible for these credits while accelerating depreciation on other assets.
+Businesses looking to benefit from the Section 48 ITC often find that they can leverage a cost segregation study to increase the allocation towards property eligible for these credits while accelerating depreciation on other assets.